bahrus/trans-render/README.md

 </template>
 ```

-Alternatively, we could define another declarative "PostMatch" rule that acts on instances of Template Elements.
-This approach was adopted previously, but the web component way makes more sense in a futuristic HTML-friendly world.

 But now we need to perform a transform on the cloned HTML.

 So we need to enhance b-c-c: